I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdpc/nf-wdfdpc-wdfdpcwdmgetdpc.md

 </p>

 ## -remarks
-<p>The framework creates a KDPC structure when a framework-based driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547140">WdfDpcCreate</a> to create a DPC object. </p>
+<p>The framework creates a KDPC structure when a framework-based driver calls <a href="..\wdfdpc\nf-wdfdpc-wdfdpccreate.md">WdfDpcCreate</a> to create a DPC object. </p>

 <p>A driver might call <b>WdfDpcWdmGetDpc</b> from within its <a href="wdf.evtdpcfunc">EvtDpcFunc</a> callback function.</p>

 <p>The pointer that <b>WdfDpcWdmGetDpc</b> returns is valid until the framework DPC object is deleted.
 If the driver provides an <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-cleanup.md">EvtCleanupCallback</a> function for the framework DPC object, the pointer is valid until the callback function returns.</p>

 <p>The following code example returns a pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551882">KDPC</a> structure that is associated with a specified DPC object.
-The <a href="https://msdn.microsoft.com/library/windows/hardware/ff547140">WdfDpcCreate</a> code example shows how the specified DPC object was created.</p>

-<p>The framework creates a KDPC structure when a framework-based driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547140">WdfDpcCreate</a> to create a DPC object. </p>

-<p>A driver might call <b>WdfDpcWdmGetDpc</b> from within its <a href="wdf.evtdpcfunc">EvtDpcFunc</a> callback function.</p>

-<p>The pointer that <b>WdfDpcWdmGetDpc</b> returns is valid until the framework DPC object is deleted.
-If the driver provides an <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-cleanup.md">EvtCleanupCallback</a> function for the framework DPC object, the pointer is valid until the callback function returns.</p>

-<p>The following code example returns a pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551882">KDPC</a> structure that is associated with a specified DPC object.
-The <a href="https://msdn.microsoft.com/library/windows/hardware/ff547140">WdfDpcCreate</a> code example shows how the specified DPC object was created.</p>
+The <a href="..\wdfdpc\nf-wdfdpc-wdfdpccreate.md">WdfDpcCreate</a> code example shows how the specified DPC object was created.</p>

 ## -requirements
 <table>